awsdocs/amazon-ec2-user-guide-windows/doc_source/common-messages.md

   1. \(Optional\) If DHCP is already enabled, it's possible that you don't have a route to the metadata service\.
 Updating EC2Config can resolve this issue\.

      1. [Download](https://s3.amazonaws.com/ec2-downloads-windows/EC2Config/EC2Install.zip) and install the latest version of the EC2Config service\.
-For more information about installing this service, see [Installing the latest version of EC2Config](UsingConfig_Install.md)\.
+For more information about installing this service, see [Install the latest version of EC2Config](UsingConfig_Install.md)\.

      1. Extract the files from the `.zip` file to the `Temp` directory on the drive you attached\.